jezcope/erambler/content/articles/2008/09/introduction-to-slc-20-part-ii.md

 	<li>Word-of-mouth/viral marketing</li>
 	<li><a title="Sheffield Graduate Award" href="http://www.shef.ac.uk/thesheffieldgraduateaward/">Sheffield Graduate Award</a></li>
 </ul>
-<em>So, thatâ€™s what the SLC 2.0 project is all about, and what we're doing so far.
+<em>So, that's what the SLC 2.0 project is all about, and what we're doing so far.
 What do you think?
 Share your opinion in the comments section below, and subscribe to the <a href="http://allacademic.wordpress.com/feed/">RSS feed</a> for updates as they come.</em>